This section will help get you started annotating your

 example, you could override the return type

-object with a subtype
+Iterable[int] with a

-int.
+List[int].
 Similarly, you can vary argument types

 contravariantly – subclasses can have more general argument types.